Helping patients get the care they need and reducing inappropriate use of emergency departments

 Unsure how to access primary care, Jack turned to the ED for his daughter’s pediatric asthma attacks

 Through the Collective platform, care managers were notified of Jack’s daughter’s repeated ED visits.
-The day after his daughter’s most recent visit a nurse reached out to Jack to better understand his situation, help him navigate his options through Medicaid, and work with him to schedule an appointment at a primary care physician with evening hours.
+The day after his daughter’s most recent ED visit a nurse reached out to Jack to better understand his situation, help him navigate his options through Medicaid, and work with him to schedule an appointment at a primary care physician with evening hours.

-She hasn’t needed to visit the ED since.
+She hasn’t needed an ED visit since.

 (Anonymized patient story)